Profitus Review Summary

 The first point is that Profitus holds your funds in separate bank accounts.
 While many platforms mention this in their marketing copy, it’s good to see it referenced in Profitus’s terms and conditions.

 Profitus also mentions the legal process of debt collection.
-It is pretty straightforward, and you can read more about it here.

 We also like that Profitus informs its users about any changes related to the contracts between the investors and the platform or borrowers.